ErnestoAbreu/League-of-Legends-Guide-Bot/README.md

 # League-of-Legends-Guide-Bot
-It is a bot to obtain information about the League of Legends game using Riot API.
+League of Legends Guide is a telegram bot with which you can get information about the game League of Legends.
+You can find it at the following link:

 https://t.me/leagueoflegends_guide_bot